Enhancing Novel Object Detection via Cooperative Foundational Models: Experiments and Results

 \section{Experiments and Results}

 In \cref{sec:imple-setting}, we begin by outlining the implementation settings for our study.
 Following this, in \cref{sec:main-results}, we present our main findings.
 We compare our work with the current leading models, GDINO~\cite{groundingdino}, and the RNCDL~\cite{fomenko2022learning}.
-Since our known and novel class splits on LVIS is more challenging than the conventional OVD splits, we adapt our approach on the COCO OVD split for direct comparison against existing OVD methods in \cref{sec:open-vocab-results}.
+Since our known and novel class splits on LVIS (80 known; 1123 novel) is more challenging than the conventional LVIS-OVD splits (866 known; 337 novel), we adapt our approach on the COCO OVD split for direct comparison against existing OVD methods in \cref{sec:open-vocab-results}.
+We also report comparisons on the localization capabilities of our method against the latest in \textit{unknown object detection}~\cite{liang2023unknown} and \textit{open-set object detection}~\cite{groundingdino} methods in \cref{sec:localization-results}.
+Our method shows a significant improvement over previous methods.
+In \cref{sec:ablation}, we report extensive ablation studies.
+The ablations demonstrate the valuable contributions of each component within our overall proposed approach.
+We conclude by showing the qualitative visualization of our method in \cref{fig:qualitative_comparisons}, showing clear improvements with our proposed cooperative mechanism.